 Fernandina Beach to Orlando, 178 miles, 2.75 hours

-While you’re in Orlando, you may want to check out a theme park or two (because did you really go to Orlando without visiting a theme park?)
-But, here are some other things to do in the ‘City Beautiful.’
+While you’re in Orlando, I’m sure you’ll want to check out a theme park or two (get your tickets in advance here).
+But, here are some other things to do in the ‘City Beautiful.

 Things to do in Orlando